This section covers a variety of methods of moving designs into eMachineShop CAD from other sources and exporting.

-In case of difficulty exporting to STL try these techniques:
+If you have trouble exporting to STL, try these techniques:

 - When one line shape is partly co-linear with another, try moving the smaller shape away from the other one by a small distance or using the Line | Contour feature to expand or contract the line a small amount and delete the original line.

 - You might need to remove near edge chamfer (bevel) or round settings.